 At that time the product data came from different data sources.
 One of Tchibo's data sources was their goods management system built in the 1970s.
 It was not made for processing webshop data.
 That's why its product instances only processed one dimension for each product - the size.
-A technical challenge we solved. freiheit.com created the missing dimensions in the system making it possible to display all information at one glance on the product detail page (PDP).
+A technical challenge freiheit.com solved.
+The engineering teams created the missing dimensions in the system making it possible to display all information at one glance on the product detail page (PDP).